Using x-ray sensors on huge power shovels, MineSense sends IoT data to Oracle Autonomous Database, which helps mines run more precise operations.

 MineSense’s small IT team used Oracle Autonomous Data Warehouse to lower DBA workloads by 65% while still providing large numbers of users, such as mining engineers, geophysicists, and data scientists, a high-performance database platform to analyze the IoT data.

-That same cloud infrastructure features Oracle Application Express, a low code development and deployment capability that lets the MineSense team build and deliver apps in one week instead of six weeks.
+That same autonomous database features Oracle Application Express, a low code development and deployment capability that lets the MineSense team build and deliver apps in one week instead of six weeks.

 Oracle Autonomous Data Warehouse ingests daily IoT sensor data at 2X faster performance than its previous solution, and it lowers MineSense’s costs through its autoscaling.